Interest Free Student Loans

 Emergency Student Loans

 Through the generous gifts of alumni an interest free Emergency Student Loan service is made available through the Office of the Dean of Students at 261 Posner Hall.
 The Emergency Student Loan is an emergency based loan repayable within 30 days.
 Loans are available to enrolled students for academic supplies, medication, food or other unforeseeable circumstances.
-Apply for an Emergency Student Loan

 Student Maternity Loans

 Any student who gives birth to a child is eligible to apply for an interest free Student Maternity Loan.
 Student Maternity Loans are repayable within one year of the loan disbursement with a repayment plan set up through Office of the Dean of Students.
-Apply for a Student Maternity Loan

 Students seeking any of the Maternity Accommodations described below must register with the Office of the Dean of Students by calling 412-268-2075 or visiting the office at 261 Posner Hall.